 Here are some clever and inexpensive ways to partake in your favorite trend while keeping your shoes odor –free:

 - Wash & Completely Dry Your Feet: When you take a shower make sure you don’t forget to lather and rinse your feet.
 Make sure to wash in-between your toes.
 To combat the bacteria, you can use an anti-bacterial soap for this part which will help eliminate any unwanted bacteria.
-When you get out of the shower make sure to completely dry your feet off (a step usually skipped) as it is in moist conditions that bacteria thrives & survived.
+When you get out of the shower make sure to completely dry your feet off (a step usually skipped) as it is in moist conditions that bacteria thrives & survives.

-- Apply Foot Powder to Your Feet: Before you put your shoes on you may apply a small amount of foot powder to your foot and the inside your shoes.
+- Apply Foot Powder to Your Feet: Before you put your shoes on you may apply a small amount of foot powder to your foot and the inside of your shoes.
 This will help to absorb any unnecessary moisture and help to keep your feet dry throughout the day.

-- Charcoal Insoles: Charcoal has been listed as one of the worlds most powerful deodorizers.
+- Charcoal Insoles: Charcoal has been listed as one of the world’s most powerful deodorizers.
 It can significantly aid in helping to keep any unwanted foot odor at bay.

 - Baking Soda + Coffee Filter Overnight: We all know that using baking soda in our fridge helps to eliminate any unnecessary food odors.
 It works the same way in your shoes; go figure!
 To keep the process mess-free, fill an unused coffee filter with baking soda and use a rubber band to secure it.
 Place one of these in each shoe overnight and re-use as you please.